hannibal002/SkyHanni/CONTRIBUTING.md

   base branch, so a fork PR cannot modify it.
 Runs with `issues: write`, `pull-requests: write`, and `actions: read`.
 Downloads the artifact to `runner.temp` (outside the workspace) and runs the review script.
 The script only reads the pre-generated SARIF, so fork code has no influence over what runs here.
-- `.github/scripts/post_detekt_review.main.kts`: Kotlin script that parses the SARIF, formats the findings into a PR comment, and manages the `Detekt` label.
+- `.github/scripts/post_pr_review.main.kts` (invoked with `MODE=detekt`): Parses the SARIF, formats findings into a PR comment, manages the `Detekt` label, and handles the stale-comment logic.

 The PR number is not stored in the artifact. `detekt-review.yml` resolves it at runtime by querying the GitHub API for open pull requests matching the head repository and branch from the triggering workflow run.

+### Build Failure Notification

+When the multi-version build fails on a pull request, the stack trace is posted as a comment on the PR and the `Fails Multi-Version` label is applied.
+The same stale-comment pattern as Detekt is used: an existing build failure comment is collapsed into a spoiler before a new one is posted.

+- `.github/workflows/build.yml`: Triggered by `pull_request` and `push` to beta.
+On assemble failure, captures the Gradle output via
+  `tee` inside `.github/actions/gradle-retry/action.yml`, saves it as a log file, and uploads it as an artifact named `build-failure-output-<version>` (one per matrix version).
+Uses `continue-on-error: true` on the assemble step so the artifact is uploaded before the job fails.
+- `.github/workflows/build-review.yml`: Triggered by `workflow_run` on completion of `build.yml`.
+Always uses base branch code.
+Runs with `issues: write`, `pull-requests: write`, and `actions: read`.
+Downloads both version artifacts (`1.21.11` and `26.1`) with
+  `continue-on-error: true`, resolves the PR number by branch name, and runs the review script.
+- `.github/scripts/post_pr_review.main.kts` (invoked with `MODE=build`): Reads the log files, extracts a one-liner (first `e:` compiler error line) and the stack trace starting from `FAILURE: Build failed with an exception` (capped at 10,000 characters).
+  Posts the result as a PR comment and manages the `Fails Multi-Version` label.

+The PR number is resolved by branch name at runtime.
+If no open PR matches the branch (e.g. for a direct push to beta), the script exits without posting a comment.

 ## Access Wideners